LukeCe/spflow/README.md

 ## Example

-The package provides a new `spflow_multinet-class` that combines information on the origins, the destinations, and the origin-destination pairs.
+The package provides a new `spflow_network_multi-class` that combines information on the origins, the destinations, and the origin-destination pairs.
 Once this object is created, we can estimate an interaction model with the `spflow()` function.
 The [package